 The University of North Carolina at Pembroke (UNCP), founded in 1887 as a school for the education of American Indians has always prepared students to be responsible stewards of the world.
 Furthermore, UNCP is committed to minimizing its global-warming emissions, while providing educated graduates needed to lead the changes necessary to resolve the world’s social, environmental and economic issues.
 In doing so, positioning itself as a regional leader and model for sustainability, academically and operationally.

-Check out our new solar smart table at the Bookstore!
-Charge your mobile devices from the sun's clean energy, no polluting, global-warming emissions.
+Check out our solar smart table at the Bookstore!
+Charge your mobile devices from the sun's clean energy; no global-warming emissions.

-The 2014 Campus Sustainability Report, is available online, enjoy!
+The 2015 Sustainability Report, is available online, enjoy!

 Compelling Numbers and Facts